sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 But those can be detected easily.
 Something more nefarious would be to target a text editor.
 For example I made a proof of concept targeting vim.
-To maximise the chances that the user will be using vim when they paste your text you simply offer a swatch of text to be pasted into `~/.vimrc`, and if somebody wants to modify that file what editor do you think they're going to use?
-Probably not emacs.
+To maximise the chances that the user will be using vim when they paste your text try offering something to be pasted somewhere like `~/.vimrc`.
+If somebody wants to modify that file what editor do you think they're going to use?
+Typically not emacs.

 So if you know you're in vim you could embed something like an escape character, to enter command mode, and then some commands, like these